Ogive: Debate

+Usage

-In Gothic architecture, ogives are the intersecting transverse ribs of arches which establish the surface of a Gothic vault.
+Gothic architecture features ogives as the intersecting transverse ribs of arches which establish the surface of a Gothic vault.
 An ogive or ogival arch is a pointed, "Gothic" arch, drawn with compasses as outlined above, or with arcs of an ellipse as described.
 A very narrow, steeply pointed ogive arch is sometimes called a "lancet arch".
 The most common form is an equilateral arch, where the radius is the same as the width.
 In the later Flamboyant Gothic style, an "ogee arch", an arch with a pointed head, like S-shaped curves, became prevalent.

 Glaciology

 In glaciology, the term ogives refers to alternating bands of light and dark coloured ice that occur as a result of glaciers moving through an icefall.